Nilomiranda/danmirandastatic/content/blog/building-an-api-with-adonis-part-3/index.md

         }).fetch()
 ```

-We open the query with `.query()`  and then we set the where statement, passing an object as parameter to pass the filters to search for the data:
+We open the query with `.query()`  and then we set the where statement, passing an object as a parameter to pass the filters to search for the data:

 ```javascript
 .where({